-- A minimum grade of C-minus in all required teacher education courses in the program of study; - Liability insurance; 5. - Verification of CPR and/or first aid proficiency; - Submission of a TBI background check indicating no areas of - 8.
-Documentation of emerging teaching competencies in a portfolio; - Positive review by the Admission and Retention Committee - a. positive disposition ratings from prior mentors and - b. demonstrated competence in lesson plan development c. demonstrated ability to interact effectively with students in classroom settings - 10.
-An application turned in to CASE no later than midterm of the semester before student teaching would begin
+- 4. A minimum grade of C-minus in all required teacher education courses in the program of study; - 5.
+Liability insurance; - 6.
+Verification of CPR and/or first aid proficiency; - Submission of a TBI background check indicating no areas of concern; - Documentation of emerging teaching competencies in a portfolio; - 9.
+Positive review by the Admission and Retention Committee based on:

+a. positive disposition ratings from prior mentors and supervisors b. demonstrated competence in lesson plan development c. demonstrated ability to interact effectively with students in classroom settings

+10. An application turned in to CASE no later than midterm of the semester before student teaching would begin

 The candidate should expect to take no more than thirteen hours of credit (twelve hours of student teaching and one hour of the capstone seminar) during the student teaching semester.
-Employment and other substantial extracurricular activities during the student teaching semester are strongly discouraged.
-As a part of the student teaching approval process, the director of teacher certification will determine that all prerequisite course work is completed and that any course work remaining to complete the Milligan College ADCP program may reasonably be completed in one remaining term.
+Employment and other substantial extracurricular activities during the student teaching approval process, the director of teacher certification will determine that all prerequisite course work is completed and that any course work remaining to complete the Milligan College ADCP program may reasonably be completed in one remaining term.
 Prerequisite course work includes all professional level education courses and all courses in the academic major.